tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Another critical preprocessing task is to standardize the numerical variables in the dataset.

-* Standardization involves de-meaning the variables.
-That is, making it so that each numerical variable has a mean of `0`, and constant variance of `1`.
+* Standardization involves demeaning the variables, or making it so that each numerical variable has a mean of `0`, and constant variance of `1`.

 * This makes it so that the variables all have approximately the same size, and reduces the likelihood that outliers or variables in different units will negatively affect model performance.